Primer of Strong-Field Quantum Electrodynamics for Experimentalists: Nonperturbative QED in Strong External Fields

 where $\mathcal{F}$ is the classical field strength tensor, $p$ is the momentum of the electron, $k$ is the wavevector of the laser field, ${\left< \cdot \right>}$ indicates the phase cycle average, $\mathcal{E}$ is the background field strength, and $\omega_L$ is the angular frequency of the photon.

 Physically, $\xi$ may be interpreted as the work performed by the background field over the Compton wavelength of the electron, in units of the photon energy.
-When squared, $\xi^2$ is proportional to the number of photons from the coherent background field effectively involved in a leading-order process ($\xi\uparrow \Rightarrow n_*\uparrow$).\footnote{This is not a discrete photon count but an effective number of photons from the coherent background field.} This makes it a useful measure of the degree of classical nonlinearity (i.e.\ how many effective photons interact with the particle) in laser-particle interactions.
-Importantly, $\xi$ is a purely classical parameter, see equation~\ref{eq:xi}, as it remains meaningful in the formal limit ${\hbar \to 0}$, where quantum effects vanish.
+When squared, $\xi^2$ is proportional to the number of photons from the coherent background field effectively involved in a leading-order process such that an increase in $\xi$ corresponds to an increase in the effective photon number $n_*$.\footnote{This is not a discrete photon count but an effective number of photons from the coherent background field.} This makes it a useful measure of the degree of classical nonlinearity (i.e.\ how many effective photons interact with the particle) in laser-particle interactions.
+Importantly, $\xi$ is a purely classical parameter, see equation~(\ref{eq:xi}), as it remains meaningful in the formal limit ${\hbar \to 0}$, where quantum effects vanish.
 It can also be written related to $\mathcal{E}_\text{crit}$ as

-In this form, $\xi < 1$ means that the process can be described using perturbative QED, while for ${\xi \sim \mathcal{O}(1)}$ the perturbative approach is not valid~\cite{Abramowicz:2021zja, LUXE:2023crk}.
+In this form, it becomes apparent that $\xi < 1$ means that the process can be described using perturbative QED, while for ${\xi \sim \mathcal{O}(1)}$ the perturbative approach is not valid~\cite{Abramowicz:2021zja, LUXE:2023crk}.

 The quantum nonlinearity parameter $\chi$ can be written as

 It quantifies the importance of quantum effects, specifically the degree to which the particle couples to the quantised radiation field in the presence of a classical background.
 Since both charged particles ($e^\pm$) and neutral photons ($\gamma$) can undergo quantum processes, though in different ways, two distinct definitions are required~\cite{DiPiazza:2011tq, LUXE:2023crk}:\footnote{In contrast, $\xi$ defines how charged particles respond to the classical field.}